 Cause #6: Hardware

 Another reason why the computer may be shutting down repeatedly is a hardware problem.
-In order to fix this, you can reset the System Management Controller (SMC).
+To fix this, you can reset the System Management Controller (SMC).
 The SMC is responsible for the control and configuration of different hardware processes that have an impact on computer usage.

 Specifically related to the shutting down issue, the SMC controls the way the Mac manages power.